lumin3t/DSA-001/intro.md

 ___

 Bitfields in C are a way to allocate specific bits for variables within a struct, allowing memory-efficient storage.
-Here’s an outline for a 5-mark answer:

 1. **Definition**: Bitfields let you specify the number of bits each variable uses, ideal for saving memory in scenarios like embedded systems.